 We do not remove monkeys from the wild.
 The TNPRC has a self-sustaining breeding colony of rhesus monkeys.
 We do obtain some monkeys from captive breeding colonies at other facilities to provide necessary genetic diversity.

 Using monkeys in biomedical research is a serious responsibility.
 There are numerous regulatory safeguards to ensure that all research projects are critically important to human or animal health, that as few monkeys are used as possible, that the least invasive procedures are performed, that the monkeys' duration on the project is as short as possible, that any discomfort or signs of disease are well controlled through excellent clinical care, and that the animal's social and physical environments are as enriched as possible throughout the duration of the study.
+Biomedical research at the TNPRC is regulated by the USDA, the CDC, and the NIH.

 Most of the species we house at the TNPRC form multi-male/multi-female groups in which there is a strong dominance hierarchy for both males and females.
 Group sizes vary widely but can contain several hundred individuals in some of the species, e.g. rhesus monkeys and squirrel monkeys.
 Kinship plays a critical role in the social structure.
 Social groups are composed of several matrilines or family groups.
 Each matriline consists of the dominant female, her daughters, granddaughters, and immature male offspring.
 Each animal has a rank within its matriline, and matrilines are ranked with respect to one another.
 A female is born into and grows up in the same group, her natal group.
 Males leave their natal social groups at maturity and may live solitarily or in all-male bachelor groups and remain in them for two or more years before trying to join a new social group as fully adult breeding males.